TutorialDoctor/Software_Development/1 Learn.md

 # Variables
 ___
 **Variables** are named like **nouns**.
 If there were an apple in your recipe, the apple would be a noun(variable).
-A blender would be a noun, and therfore a variable.
+A blender would be a noun, and therefore a variable.

 An apple is a type of fruit.
 A pecan is  type of nut.
 A male is a type of person.
 When you give a **variable** a **type** in computer programming, you are giving it a **data type**.